 People with antisocial behavior may use manipulative techniques to get close to others that include forced teaming, loan sharking, oversharing, future language (including promises), exaggeration language (always/never), typecasting/negging, interviewing, or otherwise create situations where someone else must justify, argue, defend or explain themselves (De Becker, 2021).

 Those who engage in antisocial behaviors intentionally trigger the flight/fight/freeze/fawn response in others.
 Within that conflict antisocial people undergo a decrease in the stimulation of the autonomic nervous system.
-They typically make less stress hormones like cortisol and have a blunted response to them.
-Creating a lower heart rate and reduced reactivity to stressful stimuli (Weiner, 2010).
+They typically make less stress hormones like cortisol and have a blunted response to such stress hormones.
+This results in a lower heart rate and reduced reactivity to stressful stimuli (Weiner, 2010).

-Put another way, someone engaging in antisocial behaviors can actively feel soothed by arousing the expected stress response in others.
+Put another way, someone engaging in antisocial behaviors can actively feel soothed by successfully arousing a predictable stress response in others.

 When an antisocial person is confronted about their behavior, it is common for them to deny the behavior occurred, attack the person who is confronting them, and then reverse the roles of victim and offender.
 This process, called DARVO, allows the antisocial person to deflect blame and manipulate the opinion of others so they can both discredit their target and access the sympathy and understanding of outside observers (Freyd, 2021).